Hyperplastic polyp: Mucin-rich type

 The luminal portion has a serrated ("saw tooth") appearance formed by tufts or folds of abundant apical cytoplasm.
 It contains glands with star-shaped lumina.
 There are crypts that are elongated but straight, narrow and hyperchromatic at the base.
 All crypts reach to the muscularis mucosae.
 The basement membrane is frequently thickened.

 Goblet cell-rich type

 Elongated, fat crypts and little to no serration.
 Therefore, they may not be obvious without comparing to adjacent normal intestinal wall.

 They are filled with goblet cells, extending to surface, which commonly has a tufted appearance.

 Epithelial misplacement

-Infrequently, the epithelium is misplacement into the submucosa.
-Such polyps have been termed "inverted hyperplastic polyps".
+Infrequently, the epithelium is misplaced into the submucosa.
+Such polyps are termed "inverted hyperplastic polyps".
 They appear to be restricted to the sigmoid colon and rectum.
-The misplaced epithelium is mucin-depleted, similar to the basal 1/3 of the polyp.
-The misplacement is accompanied by the lamina propria, and is continuous with overlying polyp through a gap in the muscularis mucosae.
+The misplaced epithelium is mucin-depleted, similar to the basal one-third of the polyp.
+The misplacement is accompanied by the lamina propria and is continuous with the overlying polyp through a gap in the muscularis mucosae.
 It may require slices at multiple levels to demonstrate microscopically.

-In such cases adjacent hemorrhage and hemosiderin deposition is common.
+In such cases adjacent bleeding and hemosiderin deposition is common.
 Collagen type IV stain will have a strong continuous staining around nests.